Benders Decomposition for Bi-objective Linear Programs: Benders Decomposition for Bi-objective Linear Optimisation Problems

-One can then proceed as in the single-objective case~\eqref{eq:LP-Benders}, dynamically separating violated optimality and feasibility cuts using two suproblems instead of one.
-We might expect that~\eqref{eq:BLP-Bmaster-Benders-SO-subproblems-prelim} correctly describes a complete set of efficient solutions of the original problem~\eqref{eq:BLP}.
+If one then proceeded as in the single-objective case~\eqref{eq:LP-Benders}, dynamically separating violated optimality and feasibility cuts using two subproblems instead of one, one might expect that~\eqref{eq:BLP-Bmaster-Benders-SO-subproblems-prelim} correctly describes a complete set of efficient extreme solutions of the original problem~\eqref{eq:BLP}.
 Our first observation is that \eqref{eq:BLP-Bmaster-Benders-SO-subproblems-prelim}, which only relies on single-objective subproblems, is not able to fully describe all efficient solutions, as the following example illustrates.

 \begin{example} Consider the following \gls{BLP}: